polkadot-developers/substrate-docs/content/md/en/docs/reference/how-to-guides/offchain-workers/offchain-transactions.md

 title: Make offchain transactions
 description:
 keywords:
-  - off-chain worker
+  - offchain worker
   - ocw
   - transactions
 ---

-This guide will teach you how to save data that has been handled by an off-chain worker using signed and unsigned transactions.
+This guide will teach you how to save data that has been handled by an offchain worker using signed and unsigned transactions.

-You cannot save data processed by off-chain workers directly to on-chain storage.
+You cannot save data processed by offchain workers directly to on-chain storage.
-To store any data from an off-chain worker on-chain, you must create a transaction that sends the data from the off-chain worker to the on-chain storage system.
+To store any data from an offchain worker on-chain, you must create a transaction that sends the data from the offchain worker to the on-chain storage system.
-You can create transactions that send data from off-chain workers to on-chain storage as signed transactions or unsigned transactions depending on how you want the transaction calling account to be handled.
+You can create transactions that send data from offchain workers to on-chain storage as signed transactions or unsigned transactions depending on how you want the transaction calling account to be handled.
 For example:

 - Use **signed transactions** if you want to record the associated transaction caller and deduct the transaction fee from the caller account.